 You had a flight delay or a flight cancellation?
 Check your rights now and increase your chances of compensation

 What are my rights in the event of a flight cancellation?

-- You could either get your ticket refunded or get a replacement flight
+- You are entitled to either a ticket refund or a replacement flight

-- You can get compensation if the airline informed you 14 days or less before the flight was scheduled to depart
+- You can claim compensation if the airline informed you of the cancellation less than 14 days before the scheduled departure date

-What should I do if my flight is cancelled?
+What are my actions if the flight is cancelled?

-- Make use of the complimentary food and drinks at the airport
+- Enjoy complimentary food and drinks at the airport